hazelcast/hazelcast-code-samples/hazelcast-cloud/stdev/README.md

 Hazelcast cloud, and how you can harness it's power for improved performance.

+As a problem we're going to calculate the spread of customer satisfaction, as the average doesn't give enough insight.

 The example shows a custom domain model, and server-side code execution.

-It's a working example, but you will need an account on [Hazelcast Cloud](https://cloud.hazelcast.com/) to run it.
+It's a working example, but you will need at least a *free* account on
+[Hazelcast Cloud](https://cloud.hazelcast.com/) to run it.

-The example code shows both the junior developer and senior developer approach to cloud computing.
+The example code shows both the junior developer and senior developer approach to cloud computing with the latter being substantially more efficient.

 ## The problem